ProfessionalCSharp/ProfessionalCSharp7/XMLandJSON/Readme.md

 * LinqToXmlSample (creating, querying, transforming XML using LINQ to XML)
 * JsonSample (creating, converting serializing, and deserializing with JSON.NET)

-To build and run the .NET Core samples, please install
+To build and run the .NET Core samples, please install one of these tools:

-* Visual Studio 2017 Update 4 with the .NET Core workload
+* Visual Studio 2017 Update 5 with the .NET Core workload
+* Visual Studio for Mac
+* Visual Studio Code

-Please download and install the tools from [.NET Core downloads](https://www.microsoft.com/net/core#windows).
+Please download and install the tools from [.NET Core downloads](https://www.microsoft.com/net/core#).

 For code comments and issues please check [Professional C#'s GitHub Repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp7)